-- 1. Capital: The Bank aims to maintain its reportable Total Capital to a minimum of 13% unless regulatory requirements specify higher amounts; - 2.
-Liquidity: The Bank aims to maintain its Liquidity Coverage Ratio to a minimum of 100% and its Net Stable Funding Ratio to a minimum of 100%; - 3.
+- 1. Capital: The Bank aims to maintain its reportable Total Capital 1% above regulatory TCR and no less than 13%; - 2.
+Liquidity: The Bank aims to maintain its Liquidity Coverage Ratio above the regulatory minimum to value of 105% and its Net Stable Funding Ratio above the regulatory minimum to a value of 105%; - 3.
 Leverage: The Bank aims to maintain its Leverage Ratio to a minimum of 6%.